Ybalrid/YTL/README.md

  - `erase_remove(container, element)` : use the erase-remove idiom on the whole container to effectively *delete* the element from the container.
  - `erase_remove_if(container, predicate)` : same as `erase_remove`, but you can specify a predicate in the same way you can do to `std::remove_if`.
+ - `print_container(container)` : print a spaces separated list of the content of a container that can be iterated through

+### ytl_memory.hpp

+ - `observer_ptr<T>` : A dumb smart pointer.
+A simple non-owning pointer wrapper that is constructible from a smart pointer.
+Merly a copy of a memory address, without any management of ownership whatsoever.